Fansaly/X299-STRIX-macOS/README.md

   - VBoxHfs.efi

 ### Other
-If About This Mac->Processor displays "Unknown", you can refer to「[This Project](https://github.com/Fansaly/CosmetiCPUKind)」to set up what you need.
+If ->About This Mac->Processor displays "Unknown", you can refer to「[This Project](https://github.com/Fansaly/CosmetiCPUKind)」to set up what you need.

 &nbsp;